-At each reporting date, the Group assesses financial assets carried at amortised cost and debt financial assets carried at FVOCI (referred to as 'Stage 3 financial assets') for credit impairment.
+At each reporting date, the Group assesses financial assets carried at amortised cost (referred to as 'Stage 3 financial assets') for credit impairment.
 A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.